inesucrvenom/inesucrvenom.github.io/_posts/2016-02-01-php-several-projects.md

 image: assets/post-mix.png
 ---

-## Markdown parser
+## Several projects
-Create a parser that takes a given input and converts it to some output using some of the standard MarkDown components and some special flavor.
+- Create a parser that takes a given input and converts it to some output using some of the standard MarkDown components and some special flavor.
 > [markdown-parser](https://github.com/inesucrvenom/practice-archive/tree/master/job-interview-php/markdown-parser).

-## GeoLocations
-Import the data from a given csv file into a database and create a rudimentary site that implements querying the database based on city name.
+- Import the data from a given csv file into a database and create a rudimentary site that implements querying the database based on city name.
 > [GeoLokacije](https://github.com/inesucrvenom/practice-archive/tree/master/job-interview-php/GeoLokacije).

-## Blog
-Create rudimentary blog site following the simplified MVC architecture that suits the problem.
+- Create rudimentary blog site following the simplified MVC architecture that suits the problem.
 > [Blog](https://github.com/inesucrvenom/practice-archive/tree/master/job-interview-php/Blog).

 <!--more-->